Edelman and Kudzma's Canadian Health Promotion Throughout the Life Span Elsevier eBook on Vitalsource (Retail Access Card)

 - Canadian author team provides a Canadian lens on all topics spanning health promotion and disease prevention.

-- Emphasis on health promotion on a societal level weaves in the social determinants of health throughout the text; incorporating the Public Health Agency of Canada’s Population Health Approach model; the Ottawa Charter on Health Promotion; WHO and Alma-Ata Declaration; human rights; the UN Declaration on Rights of Indigenous People; and Truth and Reconciliation Commission’s Calls to Action recommendations.
+- Emphasis on health promotion and social justice on a societal level weaves in the social determinants of health throughout the text; incorporating the Public Health Agency of Canada’s Population Health Approach model; the Ottawa Charter for Health Promotion; WHO and Alma-Ata Declaration; human rights; the UN Declaration on the Rights of Indigenous Peoples; and Truth and Reconciliation Commission’s Calls to Action recommendations.

 - Canadian cultural considerations are incorporated throughout the text as they relate to race/ethnicity, Indigenous peoples, identity, LGBTQ2 community, family composition, and other areas.